nov1n/pixyll/_posts/2015-05-15-reactive-bind.md

 Several other packages are out there, doing similar things.
 However they either required tedious setup, only offer one-way binding or are no longer maintained.

 ## Rewriting the example
-To use reactive-bind we simply type
+To use reactive-bind we type

 `meteor add nov1n:reactive-bind`

-to add it to our project.
+in our project folder, to add it to our project.

 Now all we need to do is add a data attribute called 'data-binding' to our input element to bind it to a Session variable with the same name.
 To stick with our example we would now write: